 Conservancy receives an overwhelming level of interest and we have very few staff positions to meet the interest and demand for Conservancy's services to its member projects.
 Meanwhile, Conservancy always prioritizes needs of its existing member projects over new inquiries and applications.
 Therefore, it sometimes can take quite a while to finish the application process and be offered membership, but please note that such delays mean that should your project ultimately become a member project, your project will then be a beneficiary of this policy.
 Also, generally speaking, we encourage care and consideration when joining a non-profit and we do not believe a rapid membership process is in the interest of projects.

 What are the key criteria our project must meet to join?

 In order to join, projects need to meet certain criteria.
 A rough outline of those criteria are as follows:

-- The project must be exclusively devoted to the development and documentation of FLOSS.
+- The project must be exclusively devoted to the development and documentation of FOSS.
 The project's goals must be consistent with Conservancy's tax-exempt purposes, and other requirements imposed on Conservancy by the IRS' 501(c)(3) rules.
 Namely, the goal of the project must to develop and document the software in a not-for-profit way to advance the public good, and must develop the software in public, and strategically advance software freedom for all users.

 - The project must be licensed in a way fitting with software freedom principles.
 Specifically, all software of the project should be licensed under a license that is listed both as as an Open Source license by the Open Source Initiative and as DFSG-Free license.
 All software documentation for the project should be licensed under a license on the preceding lists, or under Creative Commons' CC-By-SA or CC-By or CC-0.